bem/bem-bl/blocks-desktop/b-layout-table/b-layout-table.en.md

 There is no width for cells by default.

 You can extend a block by your own CSS rules.
-For example, set layout modifier to your block `mods: { layout: '58-40'}`, set position modifier to right cell `elemMods: { position: 'r'}`.
+For example, set a layout modifier to your block `mods: { layout: '58-40'}`, set a position modifier to right cell `elemMods: { position: 'r'}`.
 Wrap cells' content by **inner** element to be able to set some paddings.
 Then, set CSS rules you need (via cascade):